elusiveunit/lucid-gallery-lightbox/README.md

 ## Changelog

+### 2.6.0: Apr 03, 2017

+* New/tweak: Update Magnific Popup to 1.1.0.
+* Fix: Prevent a notice when getting post ID.

 ### 2.5.0: Sep 20, 2015

 * New: Add a class name for the selected link type in the form of `gallery-link-X`, where `X` can be `attachment`, `file` or `none`.